MiroiuGabriel/practica2023/README.md

 ## Getting Started

-To run the Awesome App on your local machine, follow these steps:
+To run the **Practica 2023 Shop** on your local machine, follow these steps:

 1. Clone this repository.
 2. Set up the necessary environment variables for authentication and other configurations.
 3. Setting up the server environment variables will be done in `shop-backend/Stagiu/appsettings.json`
-4. Set up database connection in `appsettings.json` which uses the following format:
+4. Set up a database connection in `appsettings.json` which uses the following format:
    `Server={your_server};Database={database};Trusted_Connection=True;TrustServerCertificate=True`.
    Set up `BaseURL` and `Audience` to the same `URL` value (the client `URL`) in `appsettings.json`
-5. In `shop-client/src/axios.config.ts` set baseURL to `Server URL`
+5. In `shop-client/src/axios.config.ts` set `baseURL` to `Server URL`
-6. Install NPM dependencies in `shop-client` by navigating to it, open a terminal and write `npm i`.
+6. Install NPM dependencies in `shop-client` by navigating to it, opening a terminal, and writing `npm i`.
-7. Start the server from your IDE (Microsoft Visual Studio) and launch the application (in terminal or IDE with `npm run dev`).
+7. Start the server from your IDE (Microsoft Visual Studio) and launch the application (in terminal or IDE terminal with `npm run dev`).

 ## Showcase